Available program formats: Online: BS

 Your current employer benefits as well, because each course will give you additional skills in patient care, a better understanding of healthcare policies and a wider view of current trends.

 The baccalaureate degree in nursing for Traditional and RN-BSN programs at Columbia College is accredited by the Commission on Collegiate Nursing Education.

 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.

 Columbia College Global offers traditional classroom instruction for many courses at nationwide locations.
 Students at nationwide locations are expected to engage with multiple learning methods, including online and virtual while completing their degree.
 Columbia College offers on-campus programs with traditional classroom instruction at the Residential Campus in Columbia, Missouri.

 Available program formats

 - Total degree requirements 120 credit hours

 Some courses you may take

 Investigation of problematic cases in biomedical ethics, with an emphasis on sound philosophical resolution.
 Prerequisite: Junior standing.

 This course introduces the theoretical basis for community-oriented nursing practice.
 It emphasizes the application of community/public health concepts applied to promoting and preserving the health of the community.
 Diverse populations across the lifespan and throughout the continuum of the healthcare environment will be examined.
 Community assessment, epidemiology, environment, political action, and case management frameworks are used to guide evidence-based nursing care delivery to individuals, families, and populations in community settings.
 This course requires significant writing.
-Prerequisites: Admission to the Online RN to BSN Level Nursing program; NURS 409.
+Four hours of community based clinical.
+Prerequisites: Admission to the Online RN to BSN Level Nursing program; NURS 409W.